 Mad cow disease, as well as many other conditions, are the result of infectious proteins called prions.
-And according to recent studies, a protein connected to diabetes seems to also share some similarities with these proteins.
+According to recent studies, a protein connected to diabetes seems to also share some similarities with these proteins.

 A prion biologist by the name of Witold Surewicz claims that even though this protein has indeed shown some prion-like behavior, jumping to conclusions is the last thing we should do here.